Follow this product launch checklist and not miss a thing

 This step also takes into consideration what you’ll use to promote your content and get it through the awareness, consideration and purchase decision stages.
 Planning the content is important, but making it happen is more challenging.

 Not all content for launch will be organic.
+You’ll likely need to amplify your organic marketing with paid ads from Facebook, Google, or LinkedIn.
 Determine the Key Performance Indicators (KPIs), and track how your content is successful.

 Step 7: Beta Testing